Delete a user

 - Remove an administrator from Postini services.
 If Postini services are enabled for your account and the user you want to delete is an administrator, you must first remove the user from the list of administrators in the Postini Services console.
 For details, see transferring Postini administration rights to a different user.

 - Calendar.
-The user's primary calendar is deleted within five days.
+The user's primary calendar is deleted after five days.
 Shared calendars created by the user aren't deleted, but for another user to continue managing the shared calendar, you need to give the other user permission to "Make changes AND manage sharing" on the shared calendar.

 - Sites pages.
 Site pages created by the user are not deleted.
 However as administrator, you can remove the sites.